TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/setup-multiple-gateways.md

 ### 3. Use Tyk Operator to manage your APIs and Policies

-When the files in /apps or /policies folder is updated, you have to reload your gateways to pickup the change.
-Operator can help you to manage reload of the cluster groups automatically after each API or policies resource update.
+When the files in /apps or /policies folder is updated, you have to reload your gateways to pickup the changes.
+Operator can help you to manage the reload of the cluster groups automatically after each API or policies resource update.

 See [Install Tyk Operator]({{<ref "/tyk-stack/tyk-operator/installing-tyk-operator">}}) to manage your APIs on how to install and use Tyk Operator.